-The resurgence of the Feminine and the awakening of the Soul are focused on the feeling values that have been incompletely developed, marginalised or obscured during the patriarchal era, partly owing to the suppression of woman’s voice that has been one of the characteristics of that age.
+The resurgence of the Divine Feminine and the awakening to the Soul are focused on the feeling values that have been incompletely developed, marginalized or obscured during the patriarchal era, partly owing to the suppression of woman’s voice that has been one of the characteristics of that age.
 These values can never be developed by force or even by strident demand.
 They can only emerge as human consciousness changes and allows them to emerge.
-The recovery of the Feminine may be the key to the transformation of our world culture from regression into mass uniformity, banality and brutality into something longed for and extraordinary.
+The recovery of the Divine Feminine may be the key to the transformation of our world culture from regression into mass uniformity, banality and brutality into something longed for and extraordinary.

 This powerful evolutionary impulse, reconnecting us to our deepest instincts for relationship with each other and with the life of the planet, is working a profound alchemy beneath the surface of our culture.
 Women and men are participating in a process of transformation that is manifesting as a new planetary consciousness, a new cultural impulse whose emphasis is on the growing recognition of the interconnection and interdependence of all aspects of life.
 The arrogant celebration of “man’s conquest of nature” is being replaced by the realization that if we are to survive we need to respect and cherish the planetary life which sustains us.

 Woman’s age-old instinct to nurture life and man’s instinct to protect and defend it, are being extended to embrace and serve the life of Earth.
 A planet which has taken over three and a half billion years to evolve an organ of consciousness through which the cosmos can come to know itself on this planet may be under threat; our own survival is uncertain.
 Before too long, we may not be able to alter the course of events we have unwittingly set in motion.
 Yet, in response to the extreme peril of this situation we are beginning to recover the lost sense of relationship with a sacred earth and a sacred cosmos.
 We are drawing together in closer relationship with each other, working towards the goal of rescuing this planet and the lives of future generations from our unconscious and predatory habits of behaviour.
-The resurgence of the Feminine is reflected in these different initiatives:
+The resurgence of the Divine Feminine is reflected in these different initiatives:

 A growing sense of responsibility towards planetary life.